Welcome to Shantigar

 Grow the Community

-In 2024, Shantigar honored its late founder by launching the Jean-Claude van Itallie Scholarship Fund.
-Thanks to generous donors, we were able to distribute $1,500 in financial support to people desiring to attend workshops.
+In 2024, Shantigar established the Jean-Claude van Itallie Scholarship Fund.
+To expand our community, we provide financial assistance to people desiring to attend our workshops.

 Jean-Claude van Itallie